mattclarke/advent_of_code_22/README.md

 ## Day 21
 - Part 1: implemented the algorithm using heapq.
 Despite some branch trimming it is slow (~8 minutes).
 - Part 2: basically runs the algorithm three times.
 Very slow at ~28 minutes!

+Update:
+- remove unnecessary copying brings part 1 down to <3 minutes and part 2 down to <11 minutes.